marina601/easy-cocktail-recipes/TESTING.md

     3. Changed the screen size to the mobile view - the burger button has appeared and the navigation bar did collapse.
     4. When pressing on the burger icon the menu drops down.
     5. When pressing on the links the background color and font color change to tell the user they have clicked on the link.
-    6. When pressing on the burger icon and the menu is at he expand view the menu collapses.
+    6. When pressing on the burger icon and the menu is at the expanded view the menu collapses.
     7. Go to the bottom of the page to make sure the navigation bar is sticky.
     8. When clicking on all the links they do lead to the correct pages.
-    9. Repeted the verification of functionality and responsiveness using Google Crome and Edge browsers.
+    9. Repeated the verification of functionality and responsiveness using Google Chrome and Edge browsers.
     10. Flip the tablet and mobile devices to check responsiveness.

  ![Tablet-view](/assets/wireframes/tablet-navigation.png)